top of page

 OSHA Updates Penalty Structure and Capitol Hill Puts Spotlight on Heat, VPP

-The Next Edition (#3) Musings from Jim Frederick Jim and Heather MacDougall, Esq. and CSP for workplace health and safety watchers (originally published in The Safety Scoop on July 21, 2025)
+The Next Edition (#3) Musings from Jim Frederick and Heather MacDougall, Esq. and CSP for workplace health and safety watchers (originally published in The Safety Scoop on July 21, 2025)

 Changes to Penalty Reduction Policy Benefit Small Employers